Psychology Joe Jackowski Psychology Joe Jackowski

 The Manifestation of Meaning: A Thesis on Meaning Making and Veterans

-In the present study, we sought to examine how military personnel make meaning out of their military vs. civilian life experiences, and the degree to which meaning violation impacts their efforts.
-Veterans anonymously engaged in writing reflective essays, one about a military-related negative life experience, and one relating to a civilian-related negative life experience, and completed the Global Meaning Violation Scale (Park, 2016) for each experience.
-We also coded for generic you (i.e. ‘you’ used generally, instead of regarding a specific individual) as this is an indication of meaning-making.
+In the present study, we sought to examine how military personnel make meaning out of their military vs. civilian life experiences and the degree to which meaning violation impacts their efforts.
+Veterans anonymously wrote reflective essays, one about a military-related negative life experience and one relating to a civilian-related negative life experience, and completed the Global Meaning Violation Scale (Park, 2016) for each experience.
+We also coded for generic you (i.e. ‘you’ used generally, instead of regarding a specific individual) as this indicates meaning-making.
 Although our results revealed no significant difference in generic you usage depending on the condition, and no significant correlations were found between meaning violation and generic you, active-duty military personnel were much less likely to use generic-you than inactive, a category comprised of reservists/national guard, those who served in both active duty and the reserves/national guard, and other, suggesting an impact on meaning making from military status.

 Read More